egeetas/DSA210PROJECT/README.md

 Physical activity plays a vital role in maintaining a healthy lifestyle.
 Tracking walking distance provides valuable insights into daily routines and their impact on overall activity levels.
 This project originates from my curiosity about how my weekday and weekend routines influence my walking habits.

 By analyzing this data, I aim to:
 1. Understand the effect of structured school schedules on physical activity.
-2. Explore how driving impacts walking distance, especially during weekends.
-3. Gain personal insights to adjust my habits for a healthier lifestyle.
+2. Gain personal insights to adjust my habits for a healthier lifestyle.

 ---

 ## **Data Source**

-The walking distance data was collected from the Apple Health app, covering a period of several weeks.
+The walking distance data was collected from the Apple Health app, covering a period from **October 28, 2019** to **November 22, 2024**.
 The dataset includes:
 - **Date:** To distinguish between weekdays and weekends.
 - **Walking Distance (km):** The total walking distance logged each day.
-- **Manual Driving Tags:** Days identified as driving-intensive based on personal observations.

 The dataset was anonymized to protect sensitive information, focusing solely on the walking distance metric.